German Empire: Religion

-Generally, religious demographics of the early modern period hardly changed.
-Still, there were almost entirely Catholic areas (Lower and Upper Bavaria, northern Westphalia, Upper Silesia, etc.) and almost entirely Protestant areas (Schleswig-Holstein, Pomerania, Saxony, etc.).
-Confessional prejudices, especially towards mixed marriages, were still common.
-Bit by bit, through internal migration, religious blending was more and more common.
-In eastern territories, confession was almost uniquely perceived to be connected to one's ethnicity and the equation "Protestant = German, Catholic = Polish" was held to be valid.
-In areas affected by immigration in the Ruhr area and Westphalia, as well as in some large cities, the religious landscape changed substantially.
-This was especially true in largely Catholic areas of Westphalia, which changed through Protestant immigration from the eastern provinces.
+Confessional demographics of the early modern period had hardly changed.
+There remained almost entirely Catholic areas such as Altbayern and almost entirely Protestant areas (Schleswig-Holstein, Pomerania, Saxony, etc.).
+Confessional prejudices were common until secularization and internal migration broke down the old barriers.
+In the East, confession was almost uniquely perceived to be connected to one's ethnicity, and the equation "Protestant = German, Catholic = Polish" was held to be valid.
+In areas affected by immigration such as NRW, the confessional landscape changed substantially through mass Protestant immigration.